Learn your rights

 Who Is at Fault for a Workplace Injury?

-L&I is a no-fault system, ensuring compensation for any occupational illness.
+L&I is a no-fault system, ensuring compensation for any industrial disease.
 However, if a third party is involved in causing your illness, you may be able to pursue legal action against them for additional compensation under third-party claims.

 Want More Information?